yashmehtach26/AbsenteeismPrediction/README.md

 # AbsenteeismPrediction
-Predicting the unavailability of an employee during woorking hours
+Predicting the unavailability of an employee during working hours csv file containing the data
+Jupyter notebook containg all the data preprocessing and model.